Chapter 43:

 “Thanks, Aes!”
 I yelled out as I leapt forward with a heavy swing of my staff.

-One.
-Two.
-Three heavy blows landed across the creature’s skull as it staggered from the impact.
+One—Two— I thought as three heavy blows landed across the creature’s skull as it staggered from the impact.
+Three!

 “Now die!”

 The beast attempted to pull from the vines, but the thick thorns tightened their grip.
 More arrows arrived, courtesy of Sharzin and Aesandoral, before my own heavy swings ended the conflict.
-With a putrid squelch, the beast collapsed under its corrupted flesh.
+With a putrid squelch, the beast collapsed under its corrupted flesh, and I watched in horror as bloody tears rolled from its eyes before its body fell limp.

 “Great job, everyone,” I said, observing as the horrid body began to liquify.
 “Aes, Zin, outstanding.
 Ri you—”